reiner/massively/content/news/post.2.md

 We encourage participants at TWIST to engage with open fiscal & spending data to:

 - unveil (hidden?) patterns by visualizing the data or employing innovative statistical methods
-- seeking explanations for patterns in spending data with inferential methods
+- seek explanations for patterns in spending data with inferential methods
-- trying to predict future spending - or even tax raises or reductions - with forecasting tools
+- try to predict future spending - or even tax raises or reductions - with forecasting tools
-- creating visualizations and tools which make spending data more comprehensible and accessible to a broader public…
+- create visualizations and tools which make spending data more comprehensible and accessible to a broader public
-- And much more... participants are free to choose what project they want to realise.
+- And much more!

+This is just a list of suggestions.
+Participants are free to choose what project they want to realize.

 Help citizens and other stakeholders gain new insights and get a better understanding on public finances.